express-ts/create-npack-app/docusaurus/docs/adding-custom-environment-variables.md

 <!-- prettier-ignore-end -->

-The above form is looking for a variable called `REACT_APP_NOT_SECRET_CODE` from the environment.
+The above form is looking for a variable called `EXPRESS_APP_NOT_SECRET_CODE` from the environment.
 In order to consume this value, we need to have it defined in the environment.
 This can be done using two ways: either in your shell or in a `.env` file.
 Both of these ways are described in the next few sections.

 Having access to the `NODE_ENV` is also useful for performing actions conditionally: